 Many other cities have similar programs, including:

-Baltimore, Maryland: R. House is home to ten chefs who believed that coming together to launch their restaurants was better than going it alone.
+- Baltimore, MD: R. House is home to ten chefs who believed that coming together to launch their restaurants was better than going it alone.
 Their kitchens surround a 350-seat food hall with roll-up garage doors, booths, communal tables, and a neighborhood bar at the center of it all.

-San Francisco, California: La Cocina provides commercial kitchen space and technical assistance focusing on low-income women and immigrant entrepreneurs who are launching, growing and formalizing food businesses.
+- San Francisco, CA: La Cocina provides commercial kitchen space and technical assistance focusing on low-income women and immigrant entrepreneurs who are launching, growing and formalizing food businesses.

-2. Apply for loans or explore capital opportunities.
+2. Apply for restaurant loans or explore capital opportunities.

 There are peer-to-peer lending services that match lenders with borrowers.
 However, there is a risk of the borrower defaulting on the loans taken out from peer-lending websites.